James Boswell's uncle John was a member of a sect known as the Glasites.

 George Keith was a long-time friend and protector of the philosopher Rousseau, who wrote of him in his Confessions:

-Keith had a great impact on Boswell's life during the few months in which their paths crossed.
-The first mention of Keith in the Yale Trade editions is in a letter from Alexander Boswell (dated April 2, 1764) to James; JB had communicated to his father a wish to visit some of the numerous German courts of the time, and Alexander Boswell replied that Earl Marischal, who was in Scotland at the time, particularly recommended visits to the Prince of Brunswick, the Prince of Baden-Durlach and, of course, the King of Prussia, Frederich the Great.
-On June 4, Boswell received the great news, that he was to accompany Keith through some of the courts, on his way back from Scotland to Berlin.
+The first mention of Keith in the Yale Trade editions is in a letter from James' father Alexander Boswell, Lord Auchinleck (dated April 2, 1764) to James, who had communicated to his father a wish to visit some of the numerous German courts of the time.
+Alexander replied that Earl Marischal, who was in Scotland at the time, particularly recommended visits to the Prince of Brunswick, the Prince of Baden-Durlach and, of course, the King of Prussia, Frederich the Great.
+On June 4, Boswell received the news, that he was to accompany Keith through some of the courts, on his return trip from Scotland to Berlin.
 On June 13, Keith arrived in Utrecht, and a few days later he and Boswell set out on their journey, accompanied by Keith's adoptive daughter, Emet-Ulla.

 The three travelling companions arrived at Potsdam on July 2, after having visited Brunswick on their way.